Skip to content

 OAuth

-For Anthropic in production, API key auth is the safer recommended path over subscription setup-token auth.
+For Anthropic in production, API key auth is the safer recommended path.

 • how the OAuth token exchange works (PKCE)